flokk.

 Fortifications of Québec National Historic Site

 Walk the 4.6-kilometre circuit of the only remaining fortified city walls in North America north of Mexico, which Parks Canada maintains with interpretive panels kids can actually read.
-The cannons, p
+The cannons, powder magazines, and lookout points make the history feel tangible rather than textbook.

 culture